TomPace101/nanopore_diffusion/notes.md

 _EFFORT_ mesh refinement study
 _EFFORT_ study of required H value
 _EFFORT_ doctests? some other kind of test?

+# Problem Description

+It has its own _TODO_ list.

+_TODO_ put bookmarks in pdf

+_TODO_ Section on D_eff needs to be clarified in light of results.
+- J = integral of j
+- j must include D_bulk
+- watch the minus sign!
+- and how does derivative become delta_c/delta_x?
+- better explanation of A

+_TODO_ split part about diffusion equation into sections:
+- governing differential equation
+- weak form
+- results (discuss Deff/Dbulk ratio)

+_TODO_ For the part where we have figures of the geometry, it would be nice if these could be auto-generated from the lattice yaml file.
+That way, if I add internal surfaces, the drawings could auto-update.
+Of course, right now the yaml file doesn't contain the physical dimensions.

 # Figure
 Current Goal: x=free volume fraction, y=Deff/Dbulk